A safe space to talk with someone who can help you gain a deeper understanding of what you're going through

 Unfortunately due to current situation outwith Dundee Carers Centre’s control, the counselling service has been forced to pause for the rest of 2020.

-It is hoped that the services can resume early 2020.
+It is hoped that the services can resume 2021.
 Please follow the website for further updates.

 Counselling is not a magic solution but it can help you to gain a deeper understanding of what you are going through and hopefully make a positive difference to your life and to the lives of those around you.